r3dm1ke/min-theme-wp/README.md

 ### Technology used
 - Theme framework - underscores
-- CI/CD - Docker, makefile
+- CI/CD - Docker, gulp

 ### Installation
-- Copy the directory containing the files into %wp install directory%/wp-content/themes
-- _OR_ Archive it in a zip file and upload in wordpress admin console
+Run `npm i`, then `npm run build`.
+Take `min-dist.zip` file from `/build` and install it using Wordpress interface.

 ### Development
 For development convenience, Dockerfile and docker-compose files are written.
 Just